yuvalherziger/tomodo-action/README.md

 # tomodo-github-action

 This repo is home to the [tomodo](https://tomodo.dev) GitHub action.
-Use is to run a MongoDB instance in your GitHub actions for automated tests.  `tomodo` supports local Atlas deployments, standalone instance, replica sets, and sharded clusters.
+Use is to run a MongoDB instance in your GitHub actions for automated tests.  `tomodo` supports local Atlas deployments, standalone instances, replica sets, and sharded clusters.

 ## Usage